hemaviswaraju/Travel-website/README.md

 # Travel-website
-mentiBy is the good platform for begineers to learn new things
+mentiBy is the good platform for <br> begineers to learn new things